 Preventing Alcohol Relapse

-Relapses can and do frequently occur in many people who wish to recovery from an alcohol addiction.
+Relapses occur when someone who has become clean of drugs decides to use it again.
+They can come about through certain triggers or life’s stresses.
+Relapses can and do frequently occur in many people who wish to recover from alcohol addiction.
 By learning to recognize the warning signs, it’s possible to predict an impending relapse.
 Some warning signs of relapse are as follows:

 - Unresolved feelings of overwhelming stress

-- Increasingly negative outlook on the importance of group involvement during the recovery process
+- The increasingly negative outlook on the importance of group involvement during the recovery process

 - Periods that include poor judgment and decision-making abilities that may lead to an increase in impulsiveness